JaskirtKaler/Medbuzz/README.md

 MedBuzz is an innovative mobile application developed by the Sprint Scripters, aimed at bridging the gap between healthcare workers and recruiters across the United States.
 This project, guided by the vision of Kamaldeep Singh, Founder and CEO of Radixsol, promises to automate and streamline the healthcare recruitment process, enhancing the efficiency of job searches, application tracking, and communication between candidates and recruiters.

 The Radixsol Medical Staffing App envisions a platform where healthcare professionals can effortlessly connect with recruiters, showcasing their qualifications and exploring job opportunities with ease.
-By integrating advanced features such as online profile creation, a comprehensive job search and filtering system, and real-time notifications, MedBuzz targets to simplify the recruitment process, making it more direct, efficient, and engaging for all stakeholders involved.
+By integrating advanced features such as online profile creation, a comprehensive job search and filtering system, and real-time notifications, MedBuzz aims to simplify the recruitment process, making it more direct, efficient, and engaging for all stakeholders involved.

 ## Software Images